• Home

 Public Transport vs Taxis

-Buses, trains, and metros are cheaper and often faster than taxis in busy cities.
+Buses, trains, and metro systems are usually cheaper than taxis and often faster during busy periods.

 Travel Passes and City Cards

-Multi-day passes reduce per-trip costs and sometimes include attractions, see city attraction discounts.
+Multi-day passes lower per-trip costs and sometimes include entry to attractions.
+See city attraction discounts for additional offers.

 Walking, Biking, and Shared Transport

-Walking is free, bike-share schemes offer low-cost daily travel, and carpool apps help split fuel costs.
+Walking is free and often the best way to explore historic areas.
+Bike-share schemes offer low-cost daily travel, while carpool apps help split transport costs.

 Managing Money Abroad